johnfedoruk/bangular/aio/tools/examples/README.md

 real working example applications, which are stored in subfolders of the `/aio/content/examples` folder.
 Each example can be built and run independently.
-Each example also provides e2e specs, which are run as part of our Travis build tasks, to verify that the examples continue to work as expected, as changes are made to the core Angular libraries.
+Each example also provides e2e specs, which are run as part of our Travis build tasks, to verify that the examples continue to work as expected, as changes are made to the core Bangular libraries.

 In order to build, run and test these examples independently we need to install dependencies into their sub-folder.
 Also there are a number of common boilerplate files that are needed to configure